lcolladotor/lcolladotorsource/content/publication/2022-06_spatialLIBD/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*bioRxiv*"
+publication: "*BMC Genomics*"
 publication_short: ""

-abstract: "__Motivation__.
+abstract: "__Background__.
 Spatially-resolved transcriptomics has now enabled the quantification of high-throughput and transcriptome-wide gene expression in intact tissue while also retaining the spatial coordinates.
-Incorporating the precise spatial mapping of gene activity advances our understanding of intact tissuespecific biological processes.
+Incorporating the precise spatial mapping of gene activity advances our understanding of intact tissue-specific biological processes.
 In order to interpret these novel spatial data types, interactive visualization tools are necessary. __Results__.
-We describe spatialLIBD, an R/Bioconductor package to interactively explore spatially-resolved transcriptomics data generated with the 10x Genomics Visium platform.
-The package contains functions to interactively access, visualize, and inspect the observed spatial gene expression data and data-driven clusters identified with supervised or unsupervised analyses, either on the user’s computer or through a web application. __Availability__. spatialLIBD is available at bioconductor.org/packages/spatialLIBD."
+We describe _spatialLIBD_, an R/Bioconductor package to interactively explore spatially-resolved transcriptomics data generated with the 10x Genomics Visium platform.
+The package contains functions to interactively access, visualize, and inspect the observed spatial gene expression data and data-driven clusters identified with supervised or unsupervised analyses, either on the user’s computer or through a web application. __Conclusions__. _spatialLIBD_ is available at https://bioconductor.org/packages/spatialLIBD.
+It is fully compatible with SpatialExperiment and the Bioconductor ecosystem.
+Its functionality facilitates analyzing and interactively exploring spatially-resolved data from the Visium platform."

 # Summary.
 An optional shortened abstract.
 summary: